+Document type working paper ✔

+information paper $\Box$

+Distribution Public ✔

+Restricted

+Closed session document $\Box$

+Abstract

-This report shares the results from the project: Identification and Trends in Deepwater Sharks (DWS-2023-02).
-The goal of the project was to provide information and tools that contribute to the conservation and management of deep-water living resources in the Southern Indian Ocean.
-The project investigated the chondrichthyan species composition and capture rates aboard the F.T.
-Will Watch in 2024 and compared the data to data collected aboard the vessel in 2012 and 2014.
-Samples and data for future studies were collected and a fast and intuitive shark identification guide was developed.
-New innovative species identification keys were developed, tested at sea, and users were interviewed for feedback.
+This report shares t (DWS-2023-02).
+Th contribute to the co Indian Ocean.
+The p aboard the FV Will 2012 and 2014.
+Sar identification guide tested at sea, and u the results from the project, Identification and Trends in Deepwater Sharks e overall goal of the project was to provide information and tools that onservation and management of deep-water living resources in the Southern project investigated the chondrichthyan species composition and capture rates Watch in 2024 and compared the data to data collected aboard the vessel in nples and data for future studies were collected and a fast and intuitive shark was developed.
+New innovative species identification keys were developed, users were interviewed for feedback.